 - Benchmark product price difference: the percentage difference between your product’s average product price and the benchmark product price

-Become is another leader in the CSE space, allowing thrifty shoppers to compare prices, read or write product reviews, and simply search for the best possible online shopping deals and lowest prices.
+Become may have a bare-bones site design, but its large product library allows shoppers to effectively compare prices, read and write product reviews, and search for the best possible online shopping deals and lowest prices.

 In addition to showing product and price comparisons, Bizrate allows customers to set price alerts for products they’re interested in.
-Bizrate is also a Connexity company, so merchants get those added benefits.
+Bizrate is also a Connexity company, so merchants get access to performance marketing features for the open web.

 Available in more than 30 countries and with millions of monthly users, ShopMania is a price comparison tool that runs on a pay-per-click model.
 Consumers browse the categories or conduct a search on the website and you pay each time someone clicks on your product.
 ShopMania also works with Facebook selling.